-Peppers, hot or sweet (including bell, chile, jalapeño, and pimiento)
+(including bell, chile, jalapeño, and pimiento)

-Preparation of chile peppers: Cut two or four slits in each pepper.
-Blister using one of the following methods:
+Preparation of chile peppers: Cut two or four slits in each pepper and blister using one of the following methods:

 - Oven or broiler method: Place chile peppers in a 400°F oven or broiler for 6 to 8 minutes until skins blister. - Range-top method: Cover hot burner, either gas or electric, with heavy wire mesh.
 Place chiles on wire mesh for several minutes until skins blister.